 With increasing globalisation, learning a language will open future job opportunities for students whilst also giving them greater confidence to travel and explore other cultures.
 Learning a language can give you a competitive edge in the job market and with university applications.
 It also helps you connect with other people from around the world.
 Learning a language can also help boost your memory, listening skills and ability to multi-task.
 Once you have learnt one foreign language, it is then easier to pick up another.
 You can take a joint degree with a language in a different subject, further boosting your employability.

-Mrs. Mellor

-Head of MFL jennifer.mellor@consilium-at.com
+Mrs. Mellor Head of MFL jennifer.mellor@consilium-at.com

-GCSE Spanish

-Exam Body: Pearson Edexcel
+GCSE Spanish / GCSE French Exam Body: Pearson Edexcel

-The course is worth one GCSE at grade 1-9 and is designed to develop pupils' ability to listen, read, speak and write in Spanish.
-The course is broken down into the following 6 themes during the 2 years of study:
+The course is worth one GCSE at grade 1-9 and is designed to develop students' ability to listen, read, speak andwrite in Spanish/French.
+The course is broken down into the following 6 themes during the 2 years of study:My Personal WorldLifestyle and WellbeingMy Neighbourhood

-My Personal World